powerburn/Python_Projects/README.md

-# WordPress
+# Python
-WordPress Files and Optimizations
+Python Projects and lists